Dream-in-Style: Text-to-3D Generation Using Stylized Score Distillation: Experimental Results

 \subsection{Quantitative results}

-We aim to conduct a user study to quantitatively evaluate our method.
 The existence of large language models with vision capability (e.g., GPT-4v model~\citep{gpt4v_2023}) allows us to prompt a language model for 3D asset evaluation, which had been demonstrated to work well for the text-to-3D generation task with human-like performance~\citep{wu2023gpteval3d}.
 We follow \citep{wu2023gpteval3d} and extend their GPTEval3D tool to incorporate style evaluation, resulting to six evaluation criteria including text-geometry alignment, text-asset alignment, style alignment, geometry details, texture details, and 3D plausibility.
 We use this tool to compare the results generated by four methods, including style-in-prompt, neural style loss, textual inversion, and our method.
 We set up the style-in-prompt method as the base/anchor for the evaluation process.
 We asked GPTEval3D to perform 120 pairwise comparisons, and then calculated the Elo score \citep{elo1966uscf} for each method.
 The results are presented in \Cref{fig:gpt_results}.
 It can be seen that our method outperforms all baseline methods in this evaluation.